DEFRA/elm-land-management-plan-web/readme.md

 A table of environment variables should be maintained in this README.

-Default values appropriate for development environments are declared in `.env`, which is automatically read by `docker-compose`.

 ## Plugins

 hapi has a powerful plugin system and all server code should be loaded in a plugin.